Help for your English IO – complete guide from an IB Examiner

 You will say good afternoon, good morning.
 This is my individual oral.

-Today I will be looking at the global issue of individual community and culture.
+Today I will be looking at the global issue of individual communities and cultures.

 Specifically, my thesis or field of inquiry will be the way in which religious communities make an impact on the sexuality of an individual.
 Then I shall be exploring the idea through the following texts.

 It sounds really simple, but learning this introduction by heart will allow you to start confidently, calm your nerves and set you up for a strong IO.

 Tip 4 – Use your planning sheet carefully to record your Individual oral.